 The Master of Public Health (MPH) is a multi-disciplinary professional degree program designed to provide graduate level practical training in areas of specialized public health practice.
-The MPH with a concentration in Health Policy and Management provides the study of health policy topics and concerns and policy formation, development and evaluation strategies, coupled with key operational management tools and techniques.
+The MPH in Health Policy and Management provides the study of health policy topics and concerns and policy formation, development and evaluation strategies, coupled with key operational management tools and techniques.
 Classroom instruction is supplemented with opportunities to apply knowledge and practice related skills in a professional setting.

 The MPH in Health Policy and Management prepares students to:

 - Use policy and management tools to evaluate implications of specific programs, policies, and interventions on organizations and populations.

 - Develop and justify budgets that support programs and organizations in the public health and health care sectors.

 - Communicate evidence-based options to address public health management and policy problems.

 - Apply project management and strategic management tools to create public health program goals, strategies, and objectives.

 - Recommend and justify policies or organizational initiatives for implementation after examining their feasibility and implications.